acdm-spring-2017/activities/zotero.md

 - Self-guided learning, deliberate practice
 - Data driven journalism and design

 Try to find at least six items worth sharing (or looking at more closely).
-Using Zotero can be a bit tricky, so I will demo the basic skills and walk aropund the room providing support.
+Using Zotero can be a bit tricky, so I will demo the basic skills and walk around the room providing support.
 As we go, if you have a very strong sense of how to use the tool, I'll ask you to check in with your neighbors and offer help, if needed.

 Each time you find one, do the following: